 - Aminosalicylates – side effects may include nausea, vomiting, heartburn, headache and diarrhea.

-- Biological agents – side effects may include stomach pain, rash, nausea and the possibility of developing of a life threatening infection though immune suppression
+- Biological agents – side effects may include stomach pain, rash, nausea and the possibility of developing a life threatening infection though immune suppression.

 Surgery has often been the next option for IBD treatment.
 For those people suffering from severe ulcerative colitis, surgically removing the entire large bowel may cure the disease.
 Other health issues can still remain even after a patient has undergone surgery.

-Dietary modification recommended for the treatment of IBD
+Dietary Modification Recommendation for the Treatment of IBD

 Dietary modifications are highly recommended for those suffering from IBD.
 Since the inflammation can perpetuate nutritional deficiencies, patients must be reminded to put thought into their food choices, and get as much nutritional support as possible.